sdangol/fitnation/wp-content/plugins/yith-woocommerce-catalog-mode/readme.txt

 3. This image shows WooCommerce product detail page as it appears when WooCommerce "Add to Cart" button is hidden and WooCommerce Cart and Checkout page are deactivated.

 == Changelog ==

+= Version 1.6.0 - Released: May 24, 2018 =

+* New: Support to Wordpress 4.9.6
+* New: Support to WooCommerce 3.4.0
+* Update: plugin framework

 = Version 1.5.9 - Released: Jan 29, 2018 =